Juniper/apstra-ansible-collection/ansible_collections/junipernetworks/apstra/README.md

 This repository contains the Juniper Apstra Ansible Collection, which provides a set of Ansible modules and roles for network management via the Juniper Apstra platform.

-This collection has been validated on Juniper Astra version 5.0.
+This collection has been validated on Juniper Apstra version 5.0.

 ## Support